-Average Fragilaria abundance at a depth of 16.5 feet and average Cyclotella abundance at a depth of 16.5 feet.
-Measurements at this depth were not available for the period 1988-2001 indicated by the gray boxes.
+Average Fragilaria abundance at a depth of 16.5 feet (above) and average Cyclotella abundance at a depth of 16.5 feet (below).
+Measurements at this depth were not available for the period 1988-2001.
 For all other years a zero reading indicates a total absence of Fragilaria.
 Mysis were fully established by the mid-1970s.

 Clearly, Mysids are a Problem, continued Based on the review of historic Tahoe data and the lessons learned at Emerald Bay, a new approach is emerging.
 A reduction in the Tahoe Mysis population to allow the return of Daphnia, the Roomba® of surface waters.
 Abundant Daphnia would be expected to once again consume Cyclotella and other fine particles, improving water clarity, allowing for the return of larger phytoplankton such as Fragilaria, and thereby supporting planktivorous fish species.
-This does not mean that the restoration activities undertaken at Tahoe to date, many of which were supported by scientific evidence, were the wrong ones.
-It would be patently wrong to say that preventing tons of nitrogen, phosphorus, and fine particles from entering was a mistake, would be patently wrong.
+Does this mean that the restoration activities undertaken at Tahoe to date, many of which were supported by scientific evidence, were the wrong ones?
+Absolutely not.
+To say that the tons of nitrogen, phosphorus, and fine particles that were prevented from entering the lake have been a mistake, would be patently wrong.
 The diversion of all sewage water entering Lake Tahoe, initiated in the early 1960s, was a very far-sighted achievement that was critically important for preserving Lake Tahoe.
 Likewise, the floodplain restoration projects have restored other habitat in addition to the lake itself.
 What we have learned is that we now have two very powerful, science-based approaches for clarity and ecosystem restoration.
-The watershed restoration approach of limiting what enters the lake, and the lake ecosystem approach where the native food web provides us the environmental services of helping to restore both clarity and the natural function of the entire ecosystem.
+The watershed restoration-based approach of limiting what enters the lake, and the lake ecosystembased approach where the native food web provides us the environmental services of helping to restore both clarity and the natural function of the entire ecosystem.